 Assessment varies depending on the modules you choose, but will usually include a combination of exams and project work

 Students' knowledge and understanding will usually be assessed via a combination of examinations and coursework.
-However, certain subjects may be assessed by other means, such as through a portfolio of work, for example.
+However, certain subjects may be assessed by other means, such as through a portfolio of work or practical work, for example.

 In addition, there is a final year project.
 This allows students to work independently and contributes substantially to the final award.